clydebarrow/esphome-docs-hugo/content/components/lvgl/_index.md

 Colors can be specified anywhere in the LVGL configuration either by referencing a preconfigured [ESPHome color]({{< ref "components/display/_index#config-color" >}}) ID or by representing the color in the common hexadecimal notation.
 For example, `0xFF0000` would be red.

-You may also use any of the [standard CSS color names](https://developer.mozilla.org/en-US/docs/Web/CSS/named-color), e.g. `springgreen`.
+You may also use any of the [standard CSS color names ](https://developer.mozilla.org/en-US/docs/Web/CSS/named-color), e.g. `springgreen`.

 When using a lambda to provide a color you should use the `lv_color_hex` function, for example: